mvolkmann/blog/src/zig.md

         unreachable; // verifies that b is non-null
     }

-    // The orelse operator unwraps the value if non-null
-    // and uses the value that follows if null.
-    // This is why the cast here is to i8 instead of ?i8. try expectEqual(b orelse 0, 2);
+    try expectEqual(b orelse 0, 2);

     // "b.?" is equivalent to "b orelse unreachable".